Skip to content

 Rate limiting

-Only /summarize is rate limited.
-Everything else — homepage, /models, /health, detail view, delete — runs unthrottled.
+Only /summarize and /summarize/stream are rate limited.
+Every other endpoint — homepage, /models, /health, /stats, /search, detail view, delete — runs unthrottled.

-This is intentional: the summarize endpoint is the only one that does expensive outbound work (caption fetch plus an LLM call), so that's where abuse protection matters.
+This is intentional: the summarize endpoints are the only ones that do expensive outbound work (caption fetch plus an LLM call), so that's where abuse protection matters.

 Default